giftmischer69/premix/README.md

 phonk remix maker

-takes a beat and a rap-song, detects bpm, beats and downbeats for each, isolates vocals from rap-song and stretches the isolated vocals to fit the bpm of the beat
+takes a beat and a rap-song from youtube, detects bpm, beats and downbeats for each, isolates vocals from rap-song and stretches the isolated vocals to fit the bpm of the beat

 ## Installation: